 Operating a Credit Card in Nepal?

 In Nepal, using a credit card is not much different from the one in foreign countries.
-You must make sure that the chip is facing the top-left side while inserting the card in the machine.
+You must make sure that the chip is facing the top-left side while inserting the card into the machine.
 Note that some machines will automatically pull your card while some will allow you to pull your card out.

 Once inserted, the ATM machine will display a screen where you have to input your PIN code.
 As for the PIN code, it is on a black-inked paper that you receive along with your credit card from the bank.
 The bank strongly advises you to change the PIN code once you use it.